 a.
 Fugitive Felon or Parole Violator.
-If a tenant is fleeing to avoid prosecution, or custody or confinement after conviction, for a crime, or attempt to commit a crime, that is a felony under the laws of the place from which the individual flees, or that, or violating a condition of probation or parole imposed under federal or state law.
+If a tenant is fleeing to avoid prosecution, or custody or confinement after conviction, for a crime, or attempt to commit a crime, that is a felony under the laws of the place from

-- b.
+- which the individual flees, or that, or violating a condition of probation or parole imposed under federal or state law. - b.
 Persons subject to sex offender registration requirement.
 If any member of the household has, during their current public housing tenancy, become subject to a registration requirement under a state sex offender registration program. - c.
 Discovery of facts after admission to the program that would have made the tenant ineligible. - d.
 Discovery of material false statements or fraud by the tenant in connection with an application for assistance or with a reexamination of income. - e.
 Failure to furnish such information and certifications regarding family composition and income as may be necessary for the PRPHA to make determinations with respect to rent, eligibility, and the appropriateness of the dwelling unit size. - f.
 Failure to transfer to an appropriate size dwelling unit based on family composition, upon appropriate notice by the PRPHA that such a dwelling unit is available. - g.
-Failure to permit access to the unit by the PRPHA after advance notification for the purpose of performing routine inspections and maintenance, for making improvements or repairs, or to show the dwelling unit for re-leasing, or without advance notice if there is reasonable cause to believe that an emergency exists. - Failure to promptly inform the PRPHA of the birth, adoption or courtawarded custody of a child.
-In such a case, promptly means within twenty (20) business days of the event. - i.
-Failure to abide by the provisions of the PRPHA pet policy. - j.
+Failure to permit access to the unit by the PRPHA after advance notification for the purpose of performing routine inspections and maintenance, for making improvements or repairs, or to show the dwelling unit for re-leasing, or without advance notice if there is reasonable cause to believe that an emergency exists. - h.
+Not having the appliances and equipment, or having them not fully operational as established in NSPIRE.
+[24 CFR 5.703] - i.
+Failure to promptly inform the PRPHA of the birth, adoption or court-awarded custody of a child.
+In such a case, promptly means within twenty (20) business days of the event. - j.
+Failure to abide by the provisions of the PRPHA pet policy. - k.
 If the family has breached the terms of a repayment agreement entered with the PRPHA.

-- k.
-If a family member has violated federal, state, or local law that imposes obligations in connection with the occupancy or use of the premises. - I. If a household member has engaged in or threatened violent or abusive behavior toward PRPHA/Management Agent personnel. - m.
+- 1. If a family member has violated federal, state, or local law that imposes obligations in connection with the occupancy or use of the premises. - m.
+If a household member has engaged in or threatened violent or abusive behavior toward PRPHA/Management Agent personnel. - n.
 Abusive or violent behavior towards PRPHA/Management Agent personnel includes verbal as well as physical abuse or violence.
-Use of racial epithets, or other language, written or oral, that is customarily used to intimidate may be considered abusive or violent behavior. - n.
+Use of racial epithets, or other language, written or oral, that is customarily used to intimidate may be considered abusive or violent behavior. - o.
 Threatening refers to oral or written threats or physical gestures that communicate intent to abuse or commit violence.